The MGA advocacy team is here to ensure that your rights are upheld if you are accused of academic, research and/or general misconduct.

 What happens if I’m suspected of misconduct?
 Is there an investigation?

-Monash University has processes for dealing with suspected misconduct, which can be seen here.
-If you contact one of our advocates, we can explain things to you in person and help you through the process.
+Monash University has processes for dealing with suspected misconduct.
+No decision is made before you are given a chance to explain your side of the story.
+If you contact one of our advocates, we can explain things and help you through the process.

 Will I be punished?
 What penalty will I get?

-This depends on if you are found guilty of misconduct.
-Depending on the nature of the misconduct, you could receive any from a range of range of penalties including: reprimands, fines, a 0 grade for all of part of the work, fail grade for the unit, suspension from enrolment for a period of time, or exclusion.
+This depends on if you are found guilty.
+Depending on the nature of the misconduct, you could receive any from a range of range of penalties including: reprimands, fines, a 0 grade for all of part of the assessment, fail grade for the unit, suspension from enrolment for a period of time, or exclusion.